xKesvaL/starter-template-svelte/README.md

 ## How to modify

 The base is a template listing website that lists every component from material UI, using these same components.
-You can find all Matreial Design components in `lib/components/base`, and I advise you to not modify them unless you have read the whole material UI website.
+You can find all Matreial Design components in `lib/components/base`, and I advise you to not modify them in any major way (major is refactoring, not just changing names in nav or icons) unless you have read the whole material UI website.
 Each component has parameters that you can give them to customize them without having to modify them directly.
 You should only modify the `layout` folder, or create any new component.

 ### Icons